Haflong Hindi

 Haflong Hindi (हफ़लौंग हिन्दी) is the lingua franca of Dima Hasao district of Assam state of India.
 It is a pidgin that stemmed from Hindi and includes vocabulary from several other languages, such as Assamese, Dimasa and Zeme Naga.
-It is named after Haflong, which is the headquarters of Dima Hasao district.
+It is named after Haflong, which is the headquarters of Dima Hasao district (North Cachar Hills).

 Example phrases

 The dialect is largely intelligible to Hindi speakers, and features simplified grammar with loanword infusions.